Understanding Micronutrient Deficiencies in Crohn Disease Patients

 Introduction

 Micronutrient deficiencies are common in patients with Crohn’s disease due to inflammation, malabsorption, and dietary restrictions.
 These deficiencies can exacerbate symptoms, slow healing, and lead to additional health complications, making proper nutrition a key component of disease management.
+For a broader look at this foundation, see our guide on nutrition and inflammatory bowel diseases.

 In this article, we explore the most common micronutrient deficiencies in Crohn’s patients-iron, vitamin B12, and vitamin D-and discuss strategies for supplementation to ensure overall well-being.